-Based on the current existing data, 2-methyltetrahydrofuran-3-one does not present a concern for genotoxicity.
+Based on the current existing data, 2-acetylthiophene does not present a concern for genotoxicity.

 11.1.1.1.
 Risk assessment.
-The mutagenic activity of 2-methyltetrahydrofuran-3-one has been evaluated in a bacterial reverse mutation assay conducted in compliance with GLP regulations and in accordance with OECD TG 471 using the standard plate incorporation method.
-Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with 2-methyltetrahydrofuran-3-one in water at concentrations up to 5000 $\mu g/plate$.
-Small increases in the mean number of revertant colonies were observed in strain TA98 in the presence or absence of S9 (RIFM, 2021b).
-Under the conditions of the study, 2-methyltetrahydrofuran-3-one was equivocal in the Ames test.
+The mutagenic activity of 2-acetylthiophene has been evaluated in a bacterial reverse mutation assay conducted in compliance with GLP regulations and in accordance with OECD TG 471 using the standard plate incorporation method.
+Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with 2-acetylthiophene in 10% dimethyl sulfoxide (DMSO) at concentrations up to 5000 $\mu g/plate$ .
+An increase (1.9-fold) in the mean number of revertant colonies was observed in strain WP2uvrA in the absence of S9 (RIFM, 2021b).
+However, this increase was not reproducible in the confirmatory study, was not dose-responsive, and was within the 99% historical control limit.
+Therefore, the increase was considered to be not biologically relevant, and is considered negative by OECD TG 471.
+Under the conditions of the study, 2-acetylthiophene was not mutagenic in the Ames test.